The Indian Himalayas, July / August 2010

 It is getting dark now.
 Just one toke, but I already feel quite stoned.
 It has been a while since I last sat on a ghat in India, sharing some sadhu’s chillum, Allen Ginsberg style.

-If you tell me yours, kind sir, I will tell you mine.
+If you tell me yours this good evening, kind sir, I will tell you mine.